lgrn/lgrn.github.io/content/p/flatcar-on-incus.md

   - flatcar
 ---

-Flatcar Linux is a fork of CoreOS, specifically designed to run container workloads.
-It has an immutable root file system and automatic updates, here's how you can run it as a VM under Incus.
+Flatcar Linux is a fork of the now defunct CoreOS, specifically designed to run container workloads.
+It has an immutable root file system and automatic updates, and here's how you can run it as a VM under Incus.

 Much like FreeBSD, no images are available for Flatcar: